densitydesign/EMIF-MaskingDino/readme.md

 ### Grid Creation Script

 Lastly, and this is narrow-specific for the EMIF project, the script `grid_creator.py` creates the 6x6 grids of images with grid gaps ordered by number.

-## Acknowledgements

-Nothing would have been possible without the following repositories:

 # The script itself
 This part is dedicated to understand how the logic of the script works, in order to reuse it partially or completely and rework it in the future.